Preventing Outpatient Falls & Injury in Older Adults

 Given the many possible consequences of an elderly person experiencing a fall, the ideal approach is to take measures to prevent falls and serious side effects from occurring at all.

-Partner with your older relative
+Partner with older relative

-A first step in this process is to work with you elder relatives as a partner to prevent falls.
+A first step in this process is to work with you elder relatives to prevent falls.
 This is definitely easier said than done, because it may feel like an intrusion to privacy and a threat to their independence.
 When approaching loved ones try to communicate with honesty and compassion.
 Encourage them to take a role in their health and well-being and educate them about the consequences of having a fall.
 Help them to understand that falling is one of the biggest threats to their well-being and self-determination.
 Highlight that many falls are preventable and that at the very least they can limit their chance of serious injury.

 Get solid baseline for likelihood of falling